Lommix/knoedel/README.md

 // A system can have unlimited args.
 All must implement `fromWorld(world: *kn.App)`.
 // to harden any arg for lock free concurrency, look at the `addAccess` func on `ResMut` for example. fn spawn_player(
+    // access the frame or world arena
+    alloc: kn.Alloc,
     // any mutation of the world goes through commands.
-Also provided `walloc` (World Allocator) and `falloc` (Frame Allocator).
-These are arenas with the appropriate lifetime.
     cmd: kn.Commands,
     // Mutable Resource, just like in Bevy, `Res(type)` for read access only.
     game_state: kn.ResMut(kn.State(Gamestate)),